obscure-com/TiUIEx/mobile/iphone/documentation/index.md

 **tintColor**

 color, read/write.
 The tint color to apply to the tab bar background.
+NOTE: this property needs to be set at the time of tab group creation.
+If it is set after the tab group is created, it changes the color of the unselected icons in the tab group, not the background of the whole bar.
+Don't ask me why this happens; it's still a mystery to me...

 **selectedImageTintColor**